DeepakM1/hello-world/README.md

 # hello-world
-My first repository in his course
+My first repository in this course